About NET Test

 What is the NET Test Format?

 NET is not only a test of the knowledge that you would have acquired while carrying out your high school studies, but it also assesses your capabilities to skillfully apply that knowledge for completing your nursing studies.
-NET is a computer-based test consisting of multiple-choice questions.
-NET consists of seven or eight test sections, from the ones listed below, depending upon the nursing school conducting it.
+It is a computer-based test consisting of multiple-choice questions.
+It consists of seven or eight test sections, from the ones listed below, depending upon the nursing school conducting it.

 - Essential Math Skills